Sourabhsk870/DAA_LAB-4th-sem-/Program 1/README.md

 	Program 1 consists of two sub questions.

 ## Program 1A
-	It is a Program to store and print out  information of a student.
+	It is a Program to store and print the information of a student.
 	Student details like,
 	*Name
 	*Usn